 RADA charges an application fee for all courses.
 Our admissions process is not automated and may involve significant contact with an individual applicant.
 We do not refund application fees.
 Please see our Admissions Policy for further information.

-FEE WAIVERS AND BURSARIES
+APPLICATION FEE WAIVERS

-UK or EU students who are coming to higher education for the first time, with a family income of less than £25,000 may be eligible for an audition fee waiver and for financial support with travelling to later-stage auditions or interviews.
+UK students who are coming to higher education for the first time, with a family income of less than £25,000 may be eligible for an audition fee waiver and for financial support with travelling to later-stage auditions or interviews.

 This is in addition to fee waivers offered by the Conservatoire for Dance and Drama, which you may use at RADA or at another CDD school, see here.
 RADA fee waivers are only available for applicants applying to RADA.

-- Your family income is less than £42,600 and your home address is in a neighbourhood with low participation (in accordance with the HEFCE Polar3 Postcode Check)
+- Your family income is less than £43,000 and your home address is in a neighbourhood with low participation (in accordance with the HEFCE Polar4 Postcode Check)

-- Your household income is below £25,000
+- Your family income is below £25,000

 - You will be considered to be a care leaver when you begin your training